sinamajidian/EvANI/README.md

 conda install conda-forge::seaborn
 conda install conda-forge::matplotlib
 ```
-The package ete3 is used to parse phylogenetic trees and calcualte tree distances.
+The package ete3 is used to parse phylogenetic trees and calculate tree distances.

 ## EvANI benchmarking pipeline

-### Step 1: download simualted dataset
+### Step 1: download simulated dataset

 First, go to our [zenodo page](https://zenodo.org/records/14579845) and download the simulated dataset
 ```